jona-mid/openaerialmap_scraper/README.md

 - `--delay`: Delay between downloads in seconds (default: 0.1)

 **How it works:**
-1. Reads CSV and identifies `_id` and `property_thumbnail` columns
+1. Reads CSV and identifies `property_thumbnail` column
+2. Extracts filename from each thumbnail URL
-2. Checks target folder for existing thumbnails
+3. Checks target folder for existing thumbnails
-3. Downloads only missing thumbnails using `_id` as filename
+4. Downloads only missing thumbnails with original filenames
-4. Adds delay between downloads to avoid overwhelming the server
+5. Adds delay between downloads to avoid overwhelming the server
-5. Logs all actions to `thumbnail_download.log`
+6. Logs all actions to `thumbnail_download.log`

-**Output:** Thumbnails saved to `thumbnails/` folder, log file `thumbnail_download.log`
+**Output:** Thumbnails saved to `thumbnails/` folder with original filenames, log file `thumbnail_download.log`

 ### Step 4: Manual Review